© 2007 Pet Cancer Center. ALL RIGHTS RESERVED.

 radiation

 therapy is recommended following surgery to attempt to kill any remaining cancer cells.
-The timing of surgery and
+The timing of surgery and radiation

-Administering radiation after surgery may provide better tumor control since individual cancer cells are easier to kill than
+surgery may provide better tumor control since individual cancer cells are easier to kill than an entire mass, however,

-an entire mass, however, surgery increases the size of the area that will need to be irradiated.
-Radiation therapy should
+surgery increases the size of the area that will need to be irradiated.
+Radiation therapy should be scheduled within 10-14

-be scheduled within 10-14 days of surgery to maximize the benefit of this combinatorial approach.
+days of surgery to maximize the benefit of this combinatorial approach.

 Chemotherapy